budavariam/timesheet-helper/README.md

 npm start
 ```

-For toggl integration: Set the WorkspaceID and APIKey from the website.

 If you don't want to spam the toggl api during  development, you can set an env variable e.g in `.env.local`

 ```conf
 REACT_APP_DEV_DATA=true
 ```

+For toggl integration: Set the WorkspaceID and APIKey from the website into the 2 input fields in the app.

 ## Ideas for development